ShellOnYou/SOY_Monolith/README.md

 Note that the database proposed here contains just one exercise.
 Instructors can contact us to have access to a private repo containing more exercises (not exposed to students ;-).

 The app is intended to run as a couple of containers:
-- one for the monolith
+- one for the backend of the monolith
-- one for the database
+- one for the database server

 So you need docker installed (v25 and v26 have been tested but older version should also work).
 Alternatively, you could easily migrate to kubernetes or even manually start its components one by one with appropriate changes in the code (port numbers, variables).